fittwindev/fittwinflow/config/template/README.md

 ## Using the Stack
 - Run `pnpm dev:web` inside `fitted` for Next dev server (auto rebuilds tsconfig & tailwind picks up Eldora).
+- Run `pnpm dev:mobile` to start the Expo bundler (Metro is pre-configured for pnpm workspaces).
-- For mobile or desktop, follow comments in the README inside `apps/mobile` and `apps/desktop`.
+- For desktop, follow comments in the README inside `apps/desktop`.
 - CI is set up in `.github/workflows/ci.yml` to run `pnpm --filter @fitted/web build`.

 ## Summary